The Right Tools – Metalworking Files

 Metalworking files are not the easiest tools to become super proficient with.
 They take some time for skills development to teach your muscles to always hold them straight through the stroke.
 Practice a little with these tools, and realize that though they are ancient, they are also extremely well refined by great minds that have honed the technology over centuries.

-Take some time to teach yourself to use a file well, and you’ll find they are great for all sorts of things well beyond simple deburring (which is what most people use them for).
+Take some time to teach yourself to use a file well, and you will find they are great for all sorts of things well beyond simple deburring (which is what most people use them for).
 The right tools, and in this case, the right skills with the right tools for the job make everything easier.
 And, help you with a better end result.

-Here’s a piece of odd knowledge: Did you know that files are some of the flattest tools in your shop?
-If you need, you can check flatness of something by laying a file on it and looking through at light on the other side.
+If you need, you can check flatness of something by laying a file on it, then by look through at light on the other side.
 A file will show you the flatness (or not) of the object in comparison.
-Also, because they are really flat, they are a great way to finish up a part that needs to be really flat.
-Specifically I’m thinking about wood parts more than metal ones.
+Also, because they are really flat, they are a great way to finish up a part that needs to be pretty flat.
+Specifically I am thinking about wood parts more than metal ones.
 It would be really hard to finish a metal part to flat with a file.

 Need More From Your Metalworking Files?